norrisaftcc/smart_llamas/README.md

 Hi!
 I'm sure this file needs a lot of revision.
 One place to start might be a FAQ?
 Then Gemma can help!

+# where's Gemma's pen?
+it's a very comfy meadow at <a href="https://norrisaftcc.github.io/genna.html">Teacherbot's GitHub</a>

+# what does raw vs cooked food mean?
 "raw" vs. "cooked" food isn't a huge difference now, since Voiceflow has a chef who knows how to keep llamas happy.

 # What is this?